Gabriel Biel: Works

 Biel's first publication, on the Canon of the Mass, is of permanent interest and value.
 His second and most important work is a commentary on the Sentences of Peter Lombard, which would come to play a major influence on Martin Luther during the coming Reformation.
 In this he calls William of Ockham his master, but the last three books show him more Scotist than Nominalist.
 Matthias Scheeben describes him as "one of the best of the Nominalists, clear, exact, and more positive as well as more loyal to the Church than any of the others" (Dogmatik, no. 1073).
-The historian Janssen declares that he was one of the few Nominalists who erected a theological system without incurring the charge of unorthodoxy.
-(Cf. Geschichte des deutschen Volkes, I, 127, 15th ed.)
+The historian Johannes Janssen stated that he was a nominalist who erected a theological system without incurring the charge of unorthodoxy.Geschichte des deutschen Volkes, I, 127, 15th ed.

-Biel was neither narrow nor excessively speculative.
-Though a Nominalist, he was tolerant of Realism, which also flourished at Tübingen under the leadership of Konrad Summenhart.
-A Scholastic, he was, to quote Janssen, "free from empty speculations and ingenious intellectual juggling, being concerned with questions and needs of actual life" (ibid.), was interested in the social movements of his time, and maintained friendly relations with the Humanists.
-One of the latter, Heinrich Bebel, gave him the title of "monarch among theologians".
+Biel, though a nominalist, was tolerant of Realism, which also flourished at Tübingen under the leadership of Konrad Summenhart.
+A scholastic, he was, to quote Janssen, "free from empty speculations and ingenious intellectual juggling, being concerned with questions and needs of actual life", was interested in the social movements of his time, and maintained friendly relations with the Humanists.Heinrich Bebel, gave him the title of "monarch among theologians".
 His theological writings were repeatedly brought into the discussions of the Council of Trent.

 Living as he did in a transition period, Biel exhibits characteristics of two intellectual eras.
 According to some, he was a Scholastic who expounded Aristotle rather than the Scriptures; according to others, he defended freer theological teaching.

 In May 1459, a controversy arose when Diether von Isenburg was elected as Archbishop of Mainz, yet failed to pay the required annates, and so, Adolph von Nassau was given the position.
 When Diether began appealing to antipapal sentiments present throughout the Holy Roman Empire, escalating the conflict, Biel became involved.
 He campaigned unequivocally for Adolph, and was forced to flee Mainz.
 While in hiding, he wrote the Defensorium obediente apostolice, an ecclesiastical treatise on the extent of papal authority (and the Church authority) and the role that scripture has on these.
 In it, he takes a position similar to Bernard of Clairvaux's plenitudo potestatis.
 As a matter of fact, he acknowledged the primacy and supreme power of the Roman Pontiff, but, in common with many other theologians of his time, maintained the superiority of general Councils, at least to the extent that they could compel the pope's resignation.
 And he displayed no more theological freedom than has been claimed and exercised by some of the strictest theologians.